Town of Manchester Landfill Gas Collection System Improvement Project

 Radio Clip: What's that Smell?
 Part 2 3-2-18 WPLR 99.1 Chaz and AJ Show

-November 2018: The Contractor continues to install the main header and lateral gas piping on the southern half of the Landfill.
-The contractor expects to activate an additional 10-13 wells, which would represent half of the 42 new LFG wells being completed.
+November 2018: The Contractor continues to install the main header and lateral gas piping on the northern half of the Landfill.
+The contractor activated an additional 10 wells, which represents ~ half of the 42 new LFG wells being installed, with another 3 remaining and incorporated from the old system.

 September 2018: The Contractor continues to install lateral gas piping in the northern half of the Landfill.
-The main header piping has been completely installed on the northern half.
+The main header piping has been installed on about 1/2 of the northern half of the landfill.
 The expectation is that the northern half of the new LFG system will be online and collecting gas by the end of October.

 August 2018: Upgrades to the Landfill Flare and related components were completed by Perennial Energy of Missouri.
 These included a secondary blower system, related controls and chart recorder.
 Piping Installation continued.